devanshu-cosmo/devanshu-cosmo/README.md

 # Hi, I'm Devanshu Sharma

 **PhD in Computational Cosmology (RWTH Aachen, Germany)**
-Experienced in stochastic simulations, statistical analysis, and high-performance computing.
-My interests span quantitative finance, energy trading, scientific computing, and algorithm development for complex systems in physics and engineering.
-Passionate about
+Experienced in stochastic simulations, mathematical rigor, statistical modelling, data analysis, and high-performance computing.
+My interests span a range of sectors, including

-- 🔬 Physics, simulations, and algorithm design
+- 🔬 Physics, simulations, and algorithm development
 - 📊 Quantitative finance & energy markets
 - 🤖 Machine learning, AI, and data-driven research
 - ⚡ Always curious about new challenges at the intersection of science, technology, and industry